godotengine/godot-contributing-docs/pull_requests/pr_workflow.rst

 As you can imagine, simple pull requests will usually be reviewed more quickly than large and complicated pull requests.

+How quickly a PR gets reviewed or merged also depends on where in the release cycle we are currently in:

+- During the development (dev) phase, both bug fixes and new features or enhancements are merged.
+- During the beta phase we enter "feature freeze", stop merging (most) new features, and focus on bug fixes only.
+- And during the release candidate (RC) phase we only consider critical fixes.

+What kind of changes (new features *and* bug fixes) are accepted also depends on when in each phase we are in.
+Some big or risky features will only be merged during the early part of the dev phase, to give us as much time as possible to find potential regressions or issues before release.

-If you think your pull request has been overlooked, feel free to ask about it in the `Contributors' chat <https://chat.godotengine.org>`__.
+If you think your pull request has been overlooked, or you have any questions about the review process, feel free to ask about it in the `Contributors' chat <https://chat.godotengine.org>`__.
 You can ask in `#new-contributors <https://chat.godotengine.org/channel/new-contributors>`__, `#devel <https://chat.godotengine.org/channel/devel>`__, or the channel of the :ref:`area <doc_areas>` you're expecting reviews from.